 “Kam,” Lucy said, swimming up along side her, “bai mi helpim yu.”
 She stayed protectively alongside Sarah as they crossed the small channel, then she and Miriam assisted her up onto the ledge of rock.
 I smiled as I saw how they made a point of looking out after her.

 After some more time of cannonballs, laughing, splashing, and general merriment, another wave of kids came down the river.
 We were taking a break, sitting in the warm sun, when they arrived.
-We started conversation with a few, asking them some questions about themselves.
-But before we knew it, every one of the children were gathered round, ears perked to hear what profound utterance we would make next.
-A little caught of guard, I couldn’t think of a story to share, so we ended up back in the river, and a small game of tag started.
+We started conversations with a few, asking them some questions about themselves, but before we knew it, every one of the children were gathered round, ears perked to hear what profound utterance we would make next.
+Caught off guard, I couldn’t think of a story to share, so we ended up back in the river, and a small game of tag ensued.

-Everyone tired again, so we went down the river to join the rest of the group and sun ourselves on the rocks.
+As everyone soon tired again, we went down the river to join the rest of the group and sun ourselves on the rocks.

 Upon a couple of the boys whistling out bird calls, Joel tried to imitate.
 This quickly led to a hilarious scene with us trying desperately to create something more than loud blowing noises, while a whole cacophony of bird noises surrounded us.
 Lucy carefully showed me how to place my hands, but despite her best efforts, I was only able to make a whistle once, and then it immediately eluded me again.
 To this day I have yet to get the knack of it, and yes, I admit I’ve tried more than once.

-Leaving the river, we walked up to the road, and one of the girls ran to scrounge up a vine long enough for a jumping rope.
+Leaving the river, we walked up to the road, one of the girls running off to scrounge up a vine long enough to use as a jumping rope.
 She returned successful, and immediately a round of jumping rope began.
 My nonexistent skills were quickly put to shame.
-You could pick out the local champions, as there were a few girls who remained in after elimination after every round.
-While Grace and I did little to hold up the name of white folk, Joel appeared right at home, joining in with the best of them.
+You could pick out the local champions, as there were a few girls who remained in after elimination every round.
+While Grace and I did little to hold up the name of “white skins,” Joel appeared right at home, joining in with the best of them.